 For most of the industry, the typical number is $10,000 for a first-time equipment buyer.
 That allocation gets the buyer a good small grinder and vacuum system, along with one or two sets of diamond tools.
 This package is targeted for a small contractor looking to do floor preparation and a small polish project or two.

 The second tier of the industry doubles that allotment to $20,000.
 This gets you a good medium-size unit with a very good dust collector.
 It will also yield a good amount of diamond tooling for all applications.
 That could translate to a medium unit with prep diamonds and a set of PCD tooling for floor preparation work.
+For a polish contractor, it could mean multiple sets of resin bonded polishing pads.
+In either case, $20,000 is a great budget number and could pay for itself in just a few jobs.

 Anything north of $20,000 is reserved for the larger contractors that may or may not already by involved in the industry.